kkharji/nixlua/README.md

 Should just work :), report if not :P

+## Known Issues

+- collision between lua version may happen as a result of installing nixlua based package. the logic is mostly in ./buildLua.nix, if you have a solution open a pr.

 ## Overview

 - `pname`: Package name. this option will be concatenate with version to produce nix derivation name.